Battle of Andrassos: Background

 In the middle of the 10th century, after a period of expansion on its eastern frontier, led by John Kourkouas, at the expense of the Muslim border emirates, the Byzantine Empire was confronted by the Hamdanid prince Sayf al-Dawla.
-In 945, Sayf al-Dawla made Aleppo his capital, and soon established his authority across northern Syria, much of the Jazira (Upper Mesopotamia), and what remained of the Abbasid Caliphate's frontier districts (thughūr) with Byzantium.
-Committed to the spirit of jihad, during the following two decades the Hamdanid ruler emerged as the main enemy of the Byzantines.
-By the time of his death in 967, Sayf al-Dawla was said to have fought against the Byzantines in over forty battles.
+In 945, Sayf al-Dawla made Aleppo his capital and soon established his authority across northern Syria, much of the Jazira (Upper Mesopotamia), and what remained of the Abbasid Caliphate's frontier districts (thughūr) with Byzantium.
+Committed to the spirit of jihad, during the following two decades, the Hamdanid ruler emerged as the main enemy of the Byzantines.
+By his death in 967, Sayf al-Dawla was said to have fought against the Byzantines in over forty battles.

 After his establishment in Aleppo, in winter 945–946 Sayf al-Dawla launched his first raid into Byzantine territory, but a truce was arranged and regular warfare between Sayf al-Dawla and the Byzantines began only in 948.
 Initially, the Byzantines were led by the Domestic of the Schools (commander-in-chief) Bardas Phokas the Elder, but although he was capable enough as a subordinate commander, his tenure as commander-in-chief proved largely a failure.
 In 948–950 the Byzantines scored a few successes, sacking the border fortresses of Hadath and Marash, and taking Theodosiopolis, putting an end to the Muslim border emirate there.
 Bardas's second son, Leo, distinguished himself in these years, leading the capture of Hadath and a raid that reached the outskirts of Antioch and defeated a Hamdanid army.
-In November 950 Leo scored a major success against Sayf al-Dawla, who had previously advanced deep into Byzantine Asia Minor from Cilicia and defeated Bardas in battle.
+In November 950, Leo scored a significant success against Sayf al-Dawla, who had previously advanced deep into Byzantine Asia Minor from Cilicia and defeated Bardas in battle.
 Leo ambushed the Hamdanid army during its return journey in a mountain pass; Sayf al-Dawla lost 8,000 men and barely escaped himself.

-Sayf al-Dawla nevertheless rejected offers of peace from the Byzantines, and continued his raids.
+Sayf al-Dawla rejected the Byzantines' offers of peace and continued his raids.
 More importantly, he set about restoring the frontier fortresses of Cilicia and northern Syria, including at Marash and Hadath.
-Bardas Phokas repeatedly tried to hinder him, but was defeated each time, even losing his youngest son, Constantine, to Hamdanid captivity.
+Bardas Phokas repeatedly tried to hinder him but was defeated each time, even losing his youngest son, Constantine, to Hamdanid captivity.
 In 955, Bardas's failures led to his replacement by his eldest son, Nikephoros Phokas.
 Under the capable leadership of Nikephoros, Leo, and their nephew John Tzimiskes, the tide began to turn against the Hamdanid emir.
-In 956, Tzimiskes ambushed Sayf al-Dawla but the Hamdanid army, fighting amidst torrential rain, managed to drive the Byzantines back; at the same time, however, Leo Phokas defeated and captured Abu'l-Asha'ir, a cousin of Sayf al-Dawla, near Duluk.
-The city of Hadath was sacked again in 957, and Samosata in 958, after which Tzimiskes scored a major victory over Sayf al-Dawla himself.
+In 956, Tzimiskes ambushed Sayf al-Dawla, but the Hamdanid army, fighting amidst torrential rain, managed to drive the Byzantines back; at the same time, however, Leo Phokas defeated and captured Abu'l-Asha'ir, a cousin of Sayf al-Dawla, near Duluk.
+The city of Hadath was sacked again in 957 and Samosata in 958, after which Tzimiskes scored a major victory over Sayf al-Dawla himself.
 In 959, Leo Phokas raided through Cilicia to Diyar Bakr and back to Syria, leaving a trail of destruction behind him.